odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 > Scopus only provides API keys if you are part of an academic institution, such as a research facility or university.

 1. Visit the site: https://dev.elsevier.com/index.jsp

 2. You will be prompted to **Sign In**.
    - If you do not already have a registered account, use your academic institution details to sign in.

 3. Click **I want an API Key**, then **Create API Key**.

    <img src="../images/IWantAnAPIKey.png" style="margin: auto;">

 4. Give the key a **Label**, and enter a relevant **Website URL**, such as a company website address.
-Read/accept the terms and conditions, then click **Submit**.
+Read and accept the terms and conditions, then click **Submit**.

    <img src="../images/CreateScopusKey.png" style="margin: auto;">

 5. Click **My API Key**, where you will then find your personal API key.
+This will be valid for 1 year.

    <img src="../images/MyAPIKey.png" style="margin: auto;">

-6. This API key will be valid for 1 year.

 ### Register for a Google API Key